MariCalleja/MariCalleja/README.md

-## 👋 Hola!
+## 👋 Hi!
 I'm Mari and here you can know a bit about me and see some of my Viz projects.

 I’m a Marketing Data Analyst who enjoys turning complex data into clear, actionable insights that help teams make smarter decisions.
 My work focuses on eCommerce analytics, KPI measurement, A/B testing, and marketing performance, using tools such as SQL, BigQuery, Tableau, GA4, and advanced Excel.
 I currently support analytics initiatives that inform leadership reviews, budgeting, and cross‑functional planning, and I especially enjoy building dashboards that make data accessible and useful for everyone.